◆HISTORY OF THE FOUNDATION

 The Honjo International Scholarship Foundation was approved by the Minister of Education as an incorporated scholarship foundation on December 25, 1996.
 Its establishment was financed by the late Mr. Masanori Honjo, founder of ltoen, Ltd., who donated to the Foundation personal assets worth two hundred million in cash and one million stocks of his company as the Foundation’s seed capital, as well as another onehundred million in cash as working capital.
 The Foundation was approved by the authorities as a Specified Corporation in the Public’s Interest in March 1998.

-Mr. Masanori Honjo passed away in July, 2002 and then Mrs. Teruko Honjo, inheriting her husband’s will, was appointed a president of the Foundation and donated ¥1.6million stocks of Itoen, Ltd., as the Foundation’s seed capital.
-In the end of March, 2010, total assets are ¥9.793billion.
+Mr. Masanori Honjo passed away in July 2002 and then Mrs. Teruko Honjo, inheriting her husband’s will, was appointed a president of the Foundation and donated ¥1.6million stocks of Itoen, Ltd., as the Foundation’s seed capital.
+Currently Mr. Hachiro Honjo, CEO of Itoen, Ltd., acts as a chairman of the Foundation.

 The Foundation’s focus is on those bright students who have the potential to become outstanding leaders in developing nations in the future, to whom the Foundation provides scholarship in the hope that such nations will develop in peace.

-The Foundation hopes to support many students winning the degrees they are pursuing and contribute encouraging to study in abroad and to develop international exchange in the global community.
+The Foundation hope is through supporting many students and researchers who have global perspective, to contribute encouraging to study in abroad, and to develop international exchange and quality of research to the global community.